SumZer0-git/EDAPGui/readme.md

 * Will only work with Windows (not Linux)
 * Borderless Elite Dangerous (ED) configuration required,  Windowed does not work due to how the screen is grabbed
 * Screen Resolution/scale X, Y:  The templates were captured on a 3440x1440 resolution/game configuration.
-These need to be scaled for different resolutions.  the _config-resolution.json_ file captures these resolutions with the ScaleX, Y values.
+These need to be scaled for different resolutions.
+The _config-resolution.json_ file captures these resolutions with the corresponding ScaleX, Y values.
 If a resolution is not defined for your monitor the code will attempt to divide /3440  and /1440 to get the scale factor (not likely to be correct)
   * You will know if the scale factor is correct by enabling CV View and enabling FSD Assist, in the popup Compass window the AP will attempt to match the compass.
 The match size (bounding box) should look like the picture at the bottom of this readme.
+The box represents the template image size.
-If smaller or larger the scale factors need to be updated.
-Note:  tested all but the 1080x1080 resolution as my monitor does not support.
+    If smaller or larger then the scale factors need to be updated.
+Note:  tested all resolutions except the 1080x1080 as my monitor does not support.
   * Field of View (Graphics->Display) setting plays here.
 I run about 10-15% on the slider scale.
 If you have a large FOV then the template images will likely be too large
 * Focus: ED must have focus when running, so you can't do other things on other windows if AP is active.